Lacson Avenue: Route description

 Travelling south, traffic emerges from Yuseco Street at the junction with Oroquieta Street in Santa Cruz.
 It then widens as it crosses Tayuman and Consuelo Streets across SM City San Lazaro.
 From here, it becomes a component of Circumferential Road 2 (C-2) and the N140 highway.
 The road then intersects with Dimasalang Street and España Boulevard in Sampaloc, passing the University of Santo Tomas campus.
 The southern end of Lacson lies at the Nagtahan Interchange, where it continues south as Nagtahan Street towards Nagtahan Bridge and the districts of Pandacan, Paco, and Malate, where C-2 terminates as Quirino Avenue.

 History

 The avenue was originally named Forbes Street or Governor Forbes Street, after William Cameron Forbes, governor-general of the Philippines, under whose administration the road was begun.
-It was extended south to meet Calle Nagtahan (Nagtahan Street) at the boundary of Sampaloc, San Miguel and Santa Mesa at the old Carriedo Rotonda when the pontoon bridge of Nagtahan that connected it to Pandacan south of the Pasig River was built.
-Nagtahan Bridge was renamed to Mabini Bridge in 1967, while in 1971, Governor Forbes Street was renamed Arsenio H. Lacson Street after the former Manila mayor who served from 1952 to 1962.
+It was extended north to meet Calle Tayabas (now Yuseco) and Calle Oroquieta in Santa Cruz and south to meet Calle Nagtahan (Nagtahan Street) at the boundary of Sampaloc, San Miguel and Santa Mesa at the old Carriedo Rotonda when the pontoon bridge of Nagtahan that connected it to Pandacan south of the Pasig River was built.
+Nagtahan Bridge was renamed to Mabini Bridge in 1967, while in 1971, Governor Forbes Street was renamed after Arsenio Lacson, who had served as the mayor of Manila from 1952 to 1962.